nabn/weather-app/README.md

 4. Click "Create Account"
 5. After logging in, copy and store your `API Key` -- it's just after your email address and name

+> A Note about OpenWeatherMap API:  This is a **free** service, and not within Syncano's control.
+In our testing, we > have expereinced issues with their API response times, although rarely.
+If you see something that doesn't seem to > be working, please submit an issue to this repo!

 ###Step 2.2 Update CodeBox Configurations
-As a part of the Solution you installed, we included a `CONFIG` for the CodeBoxes to use.
-These will need some information before you can proceed, so that they run correctly.
+As a part of the Solution you installed, there is a `CONFIG` setting that the CodeBoxes use.
+This is found in the Syncano dashboard where you edit a CodeBox.
+The `CONFIG` will need some information before you can proceed.

 ####Get your Account Key
 1. Make sure you are logged in to your Syncano Dashboard
-2. Click "Account" in the upper left corner
+2. Click "Account" in the upper right corner
 3. Click your user name (the top menu item)
 4. Then click the "Authentication" menu item

 Copy and store your `Account Key` for the next step.

 ####Update Your First Config

-1. Click `syncano` in the upper left to go to the Instance screen
+1. Click the `syncano` log in the upper left to get back to your Instance list
-2. Click the Instance where you installed the Weather App solution
+2. Click the Instance with the `Weather Sample App` Solution installed
 3. In the left side menu, click "CodeBoxes"
 4. Click the `get_weather` CodeBox

-You should now be at the `Edit` screen with some `Python` code in an editor window.
-We will come back to this later.

-For right now, click `Config`.
-Here is another editor window, with the following `JSON` object.
+You should now be at the `Edit` tab with some `Python` code in our CodeBox editor.
+Don't make any change here.
+You first need to click `CONFIG` to switch to that tab.
+It looks very similar to the CodeBox editor screen, but contains only the following `JSON` object:

 ```
 {